Bose/efficient-neural-speech-enhancement/README.md

 ## Organization

-Audio files are organized in the below structure:
+Audio files are organized using the following folder structure:
 ```
 audio
 └── model_name